computational-psychology/stimupy/manuscript/paper.md

 # Projects Using the Software

-As stimulus creation is relevant for many vision science projects, stimulus functions which are part of Stimupy or a pre-release version of the software have been used in almost all of the work of our laboratory within the last two years.
+As stimulus creation is relevant for many vision science projects, stimulus functions which are part of `stimupy` or a pre-release version of the software have been used in almost all of the work of our laboratory within the last two years.
-Some of Stimupy's noise functions have been used to generate the narrowband noise masks of varying center frequency in [@schmittwilken2022b].
+Some of `stimupy`'s noise functions have been used to generate the narrowband noise masks of varying center frequency in [@schmittwilken2022b].
 A pre-release version was used in multiple conference contributions in which we compared structural elements between existing models of brightness perception [@vincent.maertens2021a];
 in which we compared existing models of human brightness perception on a large battery of brightness stimuli [@schmittwilken2022a];